PawarMukesh/Employee-Performance-Analysis/README.md

-# Employee-Performance-Analysis
+# EMPLOYEE PERFORMANCE ANALYSIS

-# PROJECT SUMMARY:
+## PROJECT SUMMARY:
-## BUISNESSCASE & GOAL OF PROJECT: BASED ON GIVEN FEATURE OF DATASET WE NEED TO PREDICT THE PERFOMANCE RATING OF EMPLOYEE
+## BUSINESS CASE & GOAL OF PROJECT: BASED ON GIVEN FEATURE OF DATASET WE NEED TO PREDICT THE PERFOMANCE RATING OF EMPLOYEE

 **The Data science project which is given here is an analysis of employee performance**

 # The Goal and Insights of the project are as follows:

-## Department wise performances
+## Department wise performances:
-## Top 3 Important Factors effecting employee performance
+### Top 3 Important Factors effecting employee performance

-A trained model which can predict the employee performance based on factors as inputs.
+* A trained model which can predict the employee performance based on factors as inputs.
 This will be used to hire employees Recommendations to improve the employee performance based on insights from analysis The given Employee dataset consist of 1200 rows.
 The features present in the data are 28 columns.
 The shape of the dataset is 1200x28.
 The 28 features are classified into quantitative and qualitative where 19 features are quantitative (11 columns consists numeric data & 8 columns consists ordinal data) and 8 features are qualitative.
 EmpNumber consist alphanumerical data (distinct values) which doesn't play a role as a relevant feature for performance rating.

-From Correlation we can get the important aspects of the data, Correlation between features and Performance Rating.Correlation is a statistical measure that expresses the extent to which two variables are linearly related.The analysis of the project has gone through the stage of Univariate,Bivariate & Multivariate analysis, correlation analysis and analysis by each department to satisfy the project goal.
+* From Correlation we can get the important aspects of the data, Correlation between features and Performance Rating.Correlation is a statistical measure that expresses the extent to which two variables are linearly related.The analysis of the project has gone through the stage of Univariate,Bivariate & Multivariate analysis, correlation analysis and analysis by each department to satisfy the project goal.

-The dataset consists of Categorical data and Numerical data.
+* The dataset consists of Categorical data and Numerical data.
 The Target variable consist of ordinal data, so this is a classification problem.The multiple machine learning model used in this project is Support vector classifier, Random forest classifier & Artifical neural network[Multilayer percepton]. from above all models Artifical neural network[Multilayer percepton] predicts higher accuracy 95.80%.

-One of the important goal of this project is to find the important feature affecting the performance rating.
+* One of the important goal of this project is to find the important feature affecting the performance rating.
 The important features were predicted using the machine learning model feature importance technique.
 The main technique used in the preprocessing data using the Mannual & Frequency encoding method to convert the string - categorical data into numerical data, because, Most of machine learning methods are based on numerical methods where strings are not supportive.
 The overall project was performed and achieved the goals by using the machine learning model and visualization techniques.

-## 1. Analysis
+### 1. Analysis
 Data were analyzed by describing the features present in the data. the features play the bigger part in the analysis.
 The features tell the relation between the dependent and independent variables.
 Pandas also help to describe the datasets answering following questions early in our project.
 The data present in the dataset are divided into numerical and categorical data.

-**Categorical Features**
-EmpNumber
-Gender
-EducationBackground
-MaritalStatus
-EmpDepartment
-EmpJobRole
-BusinessTravelFrequency
-OverTime
-Attrition

-**Numerical Features**
-Age
-DistanceFromHome
-EmpHourlyRate
-NumCompaniesWorked
-EmpLastSalaryHikePercent
-TotalWorkExperienceInYears
-TrainingTimesLastYear
-ExperienceYearsAtThisCompany
-ExperienceYearsInCurrentRole
-YearsSinceLastPromotion
-YearsWithCurrManager

-**Ordinal Features**
-EmpEducationLevel
-EmpEnvironmentSatisfaction
-EmpJobInvolvement
-EmpJobLevel
-EmpJobSatisfaction
-EmpRelationshipSatisfaction
-EmpWorkLifeBalance
-PerformanceRating

-## 2.Univariate, Bivariate & Multivariate Analysis

-### Library Used: Matplotlib & Seaborn
-### Plots Used: Histplot, Lineplot, CountPlot, Barplot
-### Tip: All Observation or insights written below the plots
+### Categorical Features:
+1.EmpNumber

+2.Gender

+3.EducationBackground

+4.MaritalStatus

+5.EmpDepartment

+6.EmpJobRole

+7.BusinessTravelFrequency

+8.OverTime

+9.Attrition

+### Numerical Features:

+1.Age

+2.DistanceFromHome

+3.EmpHourlyRate

+4.NumCompaniesWorked

+5.EmpLastSalaryHikePercent

+6.TotalWorkExperienceInYears

+7.TrainingTimesLastYear

+8.ExperienceYearsAtThisCompany

+9.ExperienceYearsInCurrentRole

+10.YearsSinceLastPromotion

+11.YearsWithCurrManager

+### Ordinal Features:

+1.EmpEducationLevel

+2.EmpEnvironmentSatisfaction

+3.EmpJobInvolvement

+4.EmpJobLevel

+5.EmpJobSatisfaction

+6.EmpRelationshipSatisfaction

+7.EmpWorkLifeBalance

+8.PerformanceRating

+### 2.Univariate, Bivariate & Multivariate Analysis:

+ **Library Used**: Matplotlib & Seaborn
+ **Plots Used**: Histplot, Lineplot, CountPlot, Barplot **Tip**: All Observation or insights written below the plots

 * Univariate Analysis: In univariate analysis we get the unique labels of categorical features, as well as get the range & density of numbers